Crock Pot French Dip sandwiches have tender beef and caramelized onions topped with melted cheese. Serve on a toasted roll with au jus for dipping.

 Easy to make ahead and store.
 Serve on a hoagie bun after topping with cheese and browning under the broiler with Au Jus on the side for dipping.

-See other crock pot sandwich recipes, like our Crock Pot Shredded Pork Tenderloin, Crock Pot BBQ Chicken, and Crock Pot Pulled Pork Butt.
+See other crock pot sandwich recipes, like our Crock Pot Shredded Pork Tenderloin, Crock Pot BBQ Chicken, and Crock Pot Pulled Boston Butt.

 ๐จโ๐ณHow to Make Crock Pot French Dip Sandwiches